rubocode/frontier.nvim/doc/design/tangent.md

 > Someday you will meet a man who cares for none of these things.
 > Then you will know how poor you are.
 > **Rudyard Kipling**

+I am taking a patient and careful look at _D_, _golang_, _rust_ and _zig_ at the moment.
+I was also looking for a decent colorscheme for _neovim_ and found the renowned ones fell short of expectations.

+In the same vein, when I visit the websites for these languages, I often get an uneasy feeling when the aesthetic design of the documentation leaves much to be desired.
+Perhaps the team that is developing the language lack a well-rounded appreciation of the different aspects of life.
+I wonder about the nature of the language developed by people with less of an appreciation of quality in their work.
+Perhaps their priorities are not balanced.
+They may be sprinting instead of laying the foundation for a marathon.
+In real life, you can often recognize a _m\*ron_ from a mile away.
+When you do, the best thing is to avoid that fellow.

+> If an opinion contrary to your own makes you angry,
+> that is a sign that you are subconsciously aware of
+> having no good reason for thinking as you do.
+> **Bertrand Russell**

 ### THE MORAL OF THE STORY